Compatible with Oracle databases 10g through 18c, offering AES256 Encryption

 The Encyption Wizard stores encyrption keys as 2048 bit hash values within the Oracle RDBMS -- the potential mathematical seed of the eventual key to be utilized.
 At runtime this key matrix is again encrypted using AES256 and cached in user memory.
 This allows for a hidden mutating key strategy by which an algorithm picks subsets of the potential key.
 These subset keys are decrypted in the Oracle SGA based on user SQL requests for encrypted data.

 The Encryption Wizard will generate one unique key per database column.
 Key values cannot be migrated from one Oracle database to another -- this makes unauthorized decryption much more difficult for large data sets containing many columns.
-The Encryption Wizard also employs Cipher-Block Chaining (CBC) which improves encryption of long character strings.
+The Encryption Wizard also employs Cipher-Block Chaining (CBC) and Electronic Code Book (ECB) which both improve encryption of long character strings.

 The Encryption Wizard supports the Varchar2 and Char Oracle data types with both DES and AES Encryption.
 Along with traditional character data, the Encryption Wizard also supports encryption for Oracle's Natural Language (NLS) datatypes NCHAR and NVarchar2.
 Null value encryption for character data is also supported.